alawllm/planets_finder/README.md

 - CSS animation of the solar system;
 - hover and focus states for the interactive elements on the page;

 CSS Animation of the solar system stops on hover, in order to be able to choose a planet.
 After clicking the chosen planet, a connection to the API is made with the name of the said planet.
-As the animation is concentrated in a circular orbit
+As the animation is concentrated in a circular orbit.
+The app is tested in Vitest / React Testing Library.

 ## 👨‍💻 Built with